How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 It is said that in practice, no UV index is optimal for tanning.

-The NHS warns that a "healthy tan" does not exist; spending long periods of time in the sunshine is not recommended, regardless of UV index number, because any tan increases the chance of developing skin cancer.
+Regardless of the UV index number, spending long periods in the sunshine is not recommended because any tan increases the chance of developing skin cancer.

 UV index |